 The convenience of being relatively cheap and easy to make makes instant coffee irresistible.

-The sachets are freely available in school staff rooms, and company board rooms; restaurants and homes up and down the country.
+The sachets are freely available in school staff rooms and company board rooms; restaurants and homes up and down the country.

 Korea’s Coffee Culture Explained

-How and why did coffee come to the Korean peninsular?
+So you might ask, how and why did coffee come to the Korean peninsular?

 Coffee has become deep-rooted in Korean culture.
 But this hasn’t always been the case.